shafique-md18/ATG/README.md

 the ERROR message should be seen.
  - Insert new parameters in the web form.
 Log statement should be seen and the SUCCESS message should be seen.

+## Task 3

+Convert your web form to use API for submitting data using AJAX.
+Use the route/function in WebServicesController.php file (task 2) and NOT the ATGcontroller.php file (task 1) on the web application form itself using AJAX.
+- There should be no page refreshes at all (that’s what AJAX means).
+- Based on the API’s JSON response, AJAX call should be able to determine the response and show the appropriate message.
+- Frontend: Email validation and pincode (6 digits exact) validation